What is a charter school?

 Charter schools can be sponsored by local school districts, Career Technology Centers, universities, federally-recognized Indian tribes, and the Oklahoma State Department of Education.
 The Academy of Seminole is sponsored by the Oklahoma State Department of Education.

 The basic concept of a charter school is to exercise increased autonomy in return for accountability.
-Charter schools are responsible to several groups for both academic results and fiscal practices: the sponsor that grants them, the parents who choose them and the public that funds them.
+Charter schools are responsible for several groups for both academic results and fiscal practices: the sponsor that grants them, the parents who choose them and the public that funds them.

 Is the Academy a Private School?